Installation Instructions for the 1960 - 1963 Padded Dash

 Dash Pad Installation

-Your new dash pad does not need adhesive for installation.
+Manufacturer Rhino Fabrication, recommends using an adhesive for installation.
 The factory trim moldings will sufficiently secure the pad in position.
-Do not use any contact cement, PERIOD, as it will cause nothing but problems.
 Ideal installation temperature is 75-80 degrees which will allow the pad to remain flexible during installation.
 Do not allow the dash pad to sit in extreme heat or direct sunlight for any extended time.
 The pad will distort and be ruined if subjected to these conditions prior to installation.

 - Slide the new dash pad onto the metal dash.
 Check the front edge and curved side edges of the dash pad.
 They should conform to the metal dash and the front edge where the trim molding will later be installed.
 Use your hand to check the fitment of the speaker-recessed area of the dash pad to the metal frame underneath.
 Feeling along the rear edge of the speaker recess you will be able to tell if the dash pad is far enough forward on the metal dash.
 Gently press the pad forward to allow the pad to slip down into the recessed metal dash.
 If your dash pad fails to move forward far enough to fit the opening it will be necessary to pull the dash pad away from metal dash and observe the far ends of the dash pad where it contacts the metal dash of the vehicle.
 Your dash pad may need some foam material removed from the back side of the dash pad where the end horns meet the metal dash.
 The manufacturer has initially removed some material from this area.
 However your vehicle may require some further removal of the foam material.
 Take your time and remove small amounts of foam material in increments checking the fitment often.